serma-safety-security/Flipper-Zero-CAN-FD-HS-HW/README.md

 * 1x Optionnal 2.54mm
 For application that requires strong mechanical constraints, CAN signals can be directly solder onto available through holes.

-* Power ON Indicator
+* Power ON Indicators
-TO DO
+To indicate safe operation of the board.

+* 1x 120 Ohm user controlled resistor